-According to the business insider, a firewall is a must.
-A good firewall will protect your information by controlling internet traffic coming in to and flowing out of your business.
-Antivirus and anti-malware software are also essentials for your online security, in case you are the victim of an attempted hacking.
+Have defence mechanisms in place According to the business insider, a firewall is a must.
+A good firewall will protect your information by controlling internet traffic coming in and flowing out of your business.
+Antivirus and anti-malware software are also essentials for your online security, in case you are the victim of attempted hacking.

 Check up on things as much as possible Perform background checks on personnel to who you intend to give access to sensitive data, including third-party contractors who might handle your data.

 Encourage personal responsibility among employees Make sure it’s clear that all employees must play a role in data protection.
 There should be certain information with restricted access for management, but further to this, employees need to have their own individual username and passwords.
 Strong passwords are recommended, which contain 8-12 characters and include numbers as well as uppercase and lowercase letters.
 Employees should regularly change their passwords, and never share them with anyone inside or outside the organisation.
 Also, ensure employees are responsible for their work laptops and mobile devices.
 As they are portable, they can be at a higher risk of theft, and therefore should also have a remote wiping function.

 Don’t forget backups It’s important to have your information backed up somewhere and to backup regularly.
 However, data security needs to be controlled wherever data is stored.
 Make sure all of your backups and archives are secure, as well as the process of performing recoveries and backups.